shanface33/Deepfake_Model_Attribution/README.md

 4. **Hyper-parameters**: you can modify 'config.py' to set more detailed hyper-parameters.

 # License and Citation
-The DFDM database is released only for academic researches.
-Any researchers from educational institute are allowed to use this database freely for noncommercial purpose.
+The DFDM database is released only for academic research.
+Researchers from educational institute are allowed to use this database freely for noncommercial purpose.

 If you use this dataset, please cite the following paper:
 ```